LouisAntoninLesieur/ciceron/README.md

 DEEPL_API_KEY=your_deepl_api_key
 ```

-Don't have a DEEPL API key yet?
-Go to [DEEPL](https://www.deepl.com/en/products/api) to create a free account!

 *Note: With DEEPL's free offer, you have access to an API credit of 500,000 words per month.*

 ## Dependencies